Liquid Fish Fertilizer

 The fish hydrolysate is mixed with water in a watering can, sprayer, or irrigation system.
-It is best applied early in the morning, while evening would be the second choice.
-Preferably, liquid fish fertilizer is applied in smaller, regular does, monthly or even weekly.
+It is best applied early in the morning, while the evening would be the second choice.
+Preferably, liquid fish fertilizer is applied in small, regular doses, monthly or even weekly.
 The hydrolysate will separate during storage (oils floating at the top), so shake well before mixing.

 In order to receive maximum benefit from the fish, it should be applied separately from sea minerals.